ourcodingclub/ourcodingclub.github.io/_tutorials/seecc_1.md

 ## 3. Automating data manipulation using `lapply()`, loops and pipes

 Often we want to perform the same type of analysis on multiple species, plots, or any other groups within our data - copying and pasting is inefficient and can easily lead to mistakes, so it's much better to automate the process within R and avoid all the repetition.
 There are several ways to do this, including using `apply()` and it's variants, loops, and pipes.
-For more information, you can check out our tutorials on <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">loops</a> and <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">piping</a>, but for now, here is a brief summary.
+For more information, you can check out our tutorials on [piping](https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">loops</a> and <a href="https://ourcodingclub.github.io/2017/01/16/piping.html), but for now, here is a brief summary.

 The `apply()` function and it's variants (`lapply()`,`sapply()`, `tapply()`, `mapply()`) act as wrappers around other functions that you want to apply equally to items in an array (`apply()`), list (`lapply()`, `sapply()`), grouped vector (`tapply()`), or some other multivariate function (`mapply()`).